 - If there’s a lack of clarity regarding who has final say and sign-off on a task or project

 - When a project workload distribution seems unfair and uneven

 What are the benefits of a RACI chart?

-Here are some key ways a RACI chart can benefit your organization:
+Here are some key ways a RACI matrix can benefit your organization:

 Clarifies roles and responsibilities

 If you’ve ever left a meeting wondering who’s doing what, or what your responsibilities are, consider implementing RACI charts.
 They provide you with visibility into everyone’s responsibilities, including your own.
 This means people will know what they have to do and who to reach out to with questions on other aspects of the project.

 When there’s no doubt about who is in charge of what, there’s opportunity for team members to feel accountable and totally responsible for their assigned tasks.
 There’s no micromanaging or constant checking in, as each individual’s roles are clearly outlined in the RACI matrix.

 When you’re creating a RACI chart, it’s easy to see right away who might be overloaded with tasks and who has some room for more.
 Through the process of building your chart, you’re actually able to fix this misallocation of work right away — before it can impact your project.

 We’ve all been a part of projects that get held up by unclear approval processes.
 By assigning someone the role of Accountable, you make sure that the right person is ready to approve the project, and that all final decisions are left to this individual.